HOW WE IMPACT COMMUNITIES

 Small, independent and culture-based businesses are key to the fabric and experience of Vancouver’s Chinatown and Strathcona.
-We support community-minded entrepreneurs by renovating underutilized Chinese society buildings for legacy and food businesses that are at risk of being displaced.
+We support community-minded entrepreneurs by renovating underutilized Chinese society buildings and other not-for-profit properties for legacy and food businesses at risk.

 FOOD SYSTEMS DESIGN

 Together with D+FA and the Consulate General of the Netherlands, we hosted a provocative workshop, 2051: A Food Odyssey.
 In diverse teams of food innovators, designers and entrepreneurs, we explored the forces of systems thinking and international collaboration to protect the future of food for British Columbia and the Netherlands.